smartcontractkit/.github/apps/go-mod-validator/README.md

 1. Finds all `go.mod` files recursively and verifies dependencies are present in the default branch of the upstream dependency's repositories

+## Inputs

+1. github-token: token with read permissions on all smartcontractkit repos.
+By default, we use ${{ github.token }}
+2. go-mod-dir: Common directory where go.mod files are located.
+By default, we use ${{ github.workspace }}

+## Outputs

+1. Exits 0, all dependencies are verified as being on the default branch of the upstream repositories.
+2. Exits 1, if _dependency is not on the default branch_ then please update your `go.mod` file to use a dependency that's on the default branch of the upstream repository.

 ## Example usage

 ```yaml